epam/edp-install/documentation/kubernetes_install_edp.md

 * Add admin role to EDP service account:
 `kubectl create clusterrolebinding <any_name> --clusterrole=admin --serviceaccount=edp-deploy:edp`

-* If this is your first EDP tenant in this cluster
+* If this is your first EDP tenant on this cluster, perform the following:

     * Create admin secret for the Wizard database:
 `